 Of course on other ships, simply through his skill and charisma, a pirate captain would command and lead with his voice being the ultimate authority.
 While it is true that after mutinies crews would sometimes vote ona new captain before going pirate, it was usually the leader of the mutiny that got the vote.
 It is also true that, especially among some of the smaller pirate vessels, that the pirate crew was led by a natural leader and his close mates.
 In such a case, the pirate crew may work more like a family or clan than the much touted democracy.

 Pirate didn't trust authority and therefore saw no reason to let all the power of a ship rest on one man.
-Therefore, they split the power between, the Captain, who led the ship in battle, and navigated the ship, and the Quartermaster, who usually led the way on any boarding party, and kept custody of all prize or booty.
-The Quartermaster also determined what prize was worth taking.
+Therefore, they split the power between the Captain (who led and navigated the ship in battle) and the Quartermaster (who usually led the way on any boarding party and kept custody of all prize or booty).
+The Quartermaster rank's responsibility was also to determine what prize was worth taking.

 As expected all gold, silver, or coin was taken, but beyond that, it was the quartermaster who decided what else was worth taking.
 He made his decisions based on time on how much room the ship had.
 If the ship was already cramped, spices and exotic materials may be burned rather that stolen.